Writing and Grammar Terms: 25 Key Definitions With Examples

 Citation

 A citation is a reference to a published or unpublished source that acknowledges the origin of information, ideas, or direct quotations used in academic or professional writing.
 Citations give credit to original authors, allow readers to locate sources for further research, and demonstrate the credibility of the claims in a document.
 Common citation styles include MLA, APA, and Chicago, each with specific formatting requirements.
-In APA style, for example, a citation reads: Smith, J. (2023).
+In APA style, for example, a reference-list citation reads: Smith, J. (2023).
 Understanding academic writing.
-Journal of Education, 45(2), 123–145.
+Journal of Education, 45(2), 123 to 145.

 Confirmation Bias